boozallen/sdp-libraries/libraries/npm/README.md

 ### Full Configuration Example

-Each available method has config options that can be specified in the application environment or within the library configuration.
+Each available method has config options that can be specified in the Application Environment or within the library configuration.

 ``` groovy title="pipeline_configuration.groovy"
 application_environments {